This post may contain affiliate links. See our disclosure policy.

 Cooking Methods for Grilled Ranch Potatoes

-These potatoes can also be cooked a number of ways.
-If you are out camping, they make a great tin foil dinner.
-Just prepare (if not serving right away, keep cold until ready to cook) then throw in the fire pit.
-You can check readiness by unfolding some of the foil and piercing a potato with a fork to see if it is tender.
+- Ranch Potatoes can be cooked a number of ways.
+If you’re out camping, they make a terrific tin foil dinner.
+All you have to do is prepare ahead of time and chill in a cooler until ready to cook.
+Then, just throw them in the fire pit.
+To check the readiness, unfold some of the foil and pierce a potato with a fork to see if it is tender.

-Our preferred method is cooking them on the gas grill (thus the title of this recipe), especially when it’s warm so that we don’t heat up the house.
-But you can also cook them in the oven in the winter.
-Generally you can bake them at 425 for about 30 to 45 minutes, but the time will vary based on how big your potato pieces are and how many are in your foil packet.
-Again, you can check for potatoes to be fork tender to see if they are done.
+- We make these Ranch Potatoes most often on the gas grill during the summertime, but you can easily cook them in the oven during the winter months.
+Bake them at 425 degrees for about 30 to 45 minutes but the time will vary depending on how big your potato pieces are.
+Again, check for potatoes to be fork tender before taking them out of the oven.

 - 4 large Potatoes scrubbed and cut into bite sized pieces (we keep the potato skins on)

 - After potatoes are washed and cut, combine the ingredients for the ranch mix.